hapijs/joi/API.md

 ### `object`

-Generates a schema object that matches an object data type (as well as JSON strings that parsed into objects).
+Generates a schema object that matches an object data type.
 Defaults to allowing any child key.

 Supports the same methods of the [`any()`](#any) type.